AnimeNyaruko/all_ed/memory-bank/activeContext.md

 - The refactoring improves the organization of `lambai.tsx` by encapsulating the resizing logic.
 - The header toggle issue was caused by the initial height not being available when the first animation ran for new users.
 - The fix ensures the initial state is correct (hidden) and animations run reliably from the first interaction.

+## Recent Changes

+- **Bug Fix Confirmed:** The "Editor instance not found" error is resolved.
+Logs confirmed that `editorRefMap` is correctly populated when `commitLatexToEditor` is called, thanks to the `EditorRefPlugin`.